 One way to have gifts passed on to your heirs is through an irrevocable gift trust (IGT).
 The trust is created to allow the passage of the money to your life ones allowing them to use the funds immediately.
 If a beneficiary does not withdraw any of the funds during your life, they will not have to pay any estate tax on the money in the trust since it is excluded from the overall estate.

 Depending on the value of your gross estate an IGT may be a good option for you.
-Contact our team at Grewal Law to go over how a gift trust may help with your overall estate planning.
-Call us today for your no obligation quote at 517-393-3000.
+Contact our team at Grewal Law PLLC to go over how a gift trust may help with your overall estate planning.
+Call us today for your no obligation quote at (888) 211-5798.

 Understanding Gift Trusts

 One important fact to note your gift is not fully protected until three years has passed since its creation.
-Anything included in an Irrevocable Gift trust will becounted in your gross estate for the first three years after the transfer takes place.
-Grewal Law’s skilled attorneys can help you understand how these rules will impact your plans and will go over options for protecting these funds.
+Anything included in an Irrevocable Gift trust will be counted in your gross estate for the first three years after the transfer takes place.
+Grewal Law PLLC’s skilled attorneys can help you understand how these rules will impact your plans and will go over options for protecting these funds.

 When the withdrawal is made the monetary value is not taxable since it falls under the designation of a gift.
 The amount is not subject to the gift or estate tax safeguarding the funds you have placed in the account.
 If you have any questions about a gift trust and how it can be a part of your estate contact us today.